Georges Ernest Boulanger: The rise of Boulangisme

 The government was astonished by the revelation that Boulanger had received around 100,000 votes for the partial election in Seine, without even being a candidate.
 He was removed from the Paris region and sent to the provinces, appointed commander of the troops stationed in Clermont-Ferrand.
 Upon his departure on 8 July, a crowd of ten thousand took the Gare de Lyon by storm, covering his train with posters titled Il reviendra ("He will come back"), and blocking the railway, but he was smuggled out.

-The general decided to gather support for his own movement, an eclectic one that capitalized on the frustrations of French conservatism, advocating the three principles of Revanche (revenge on Germany), Révision (revision of the constitution), Restauration (restoration of the monarchy).
+The general decided to gather support for his own movement, an eclectic one that capitalized on the frustrations of French conservatism, advocating the three principles of Revanche (revenge on Germany), Révision (revision of the constitution), and Restauration (restoration of the monarchy).
 The common reference to it has become Boulangisme, a term used by its partisans and adversaries alike.
 Immediately, the new popular movement was backed by notable conservative figures such as Count Arthur Dillon, Alfred Joseph Naquet, Anne de Rochechouart de Mortemart (Duchess of Uzès, who financed him with immense sums), Arthur Meyer, Paul Déroulède (and his Ligue des Patriotes).

-After the political corruption scandal surrounding President Jules Grévys son-in-law Daniel Wilson, who was secretly selling Légion d'honneur medals, the Republican government was brought into disrepute and Boulanger's popular appeal rose in contrast.
+After the political corruption scandal surrounding President Jules Grévy’s son-in-law Daniel Wilson, who was secretly selling Légion d'honneur medals, the Republican government was brought into disrepute and Boulanger's popular appeal rose in contrast.
 His position became essential after Grévy was forced to resign due to the scandal: in January 1888, the boulangistes promised to back any candidate for the presidency that would in turn offer his support to Boulanger for the post of War Minister (France was a parliamentary republic).
 The crisis was cut short by the election of Sadi Carnot and the appointment of Pierre Tirard as Prime Minister—Tirard refused to include Boulanger in his cabinet.
-During the period, Boulanger was in Switzerland, where he met with Jerome Napoleon Bonaparte II, technically a Bonapartist, who offered his full support to the cause.
+During the period, Boulanger was in Switzerland, where he met with Prince Napoléon-Jérôme Bonaparte, technically a Bonapartist, who offered his full support to the cause.
 The Bonapartists had attached themselves to the general, and even the Comte de Paris encouraged his followers to support him.
 Once seen as a republican, Boulanger showed his true colors in the camp of the conservative monarchists.
 On 26 March 1888 he was expelled from the army.
 The day after, Daniel Wilson had his imprisonment repealed.
 It seemed to the French people that honorable generals were punished while corrupt politicians were spared, further increasing Boulanger's popularity.